-Our overall working capital was \$5.8 million at March 31, 2013, a decrease of \$0.5 million compared to \$6.3 million at December 31, 2012.
+On June 30, 2013, our overall working capital was \$4.5 million, a decrease of \$1.8 million compared to \$6.3 million at December 31, 2012.

-The overall decrease \$0.7 million in cash in the first quarter of 2013 was primarily due to our operating loss and the payout of previously accrued restructuring costs.
-Our first quarter of 2013 operating loss was expected within our 2013 internal forecast.
+The overall decrease \$0.6 million in cash for the first half of 2013 was primarily due to our operating loss and the payout of previously accrued restructuring costs.
 We anticipate that our cash and cash equivalents and cash flow from operations will be sufficient to fund near term operations.
 Our near term strategy is to manage our business on a neutral EBITDA basis and our longer term strategy is to continue to finance our planned organic growth through internally generated funds.
 We continually evaluate our cash position and the necessity of maintaining sufficient liquidity.
 Should we decide that additional future financing be undertaken, the proceeds from any such transaction would be utilized to fund strategic transactions or for general corporate purposes.
-We expect, from time to time, to consider select strategic transactions to create value and improve performance, which may include acquisitions, dispositions, restructurings, joint ventures and partnerships, and we may undertake a financing transaction or draw against the below mentioned credit agreement in connection with any such potential strategic transaction.
+We expect, from time to time, to consider select strategic transactions to create value and improve performance, which may include acquisitions, dispositions, restructurings, joint ventures and partnerships, and we may undertake a financing transaction in connection with any such potential strategic transaction.